-Section 1 - Performance Period - Subject to the early cancellation option provisions and the Termination for Convenience of the Government provisions, the Government shall provide property for a twenty-four (24) month period from the date of the initial delivery order to Contractor.
-DLA Disposition Services may exercise four option periods to extend the performance period for up to an additional forty-eight (48) months based on Government requirements.
-Option periods will normally be in one-year increments, however the Government reserves the right to exercise option periods for shorter periods of time.
-The Government may extend the term of this contract by written notice to the Contractor within one hundred and twenty (120) calendar days.
-The Government will strive to provide an earlier preliminary written notice of its intent to exercise an option period at least one hundred eighty (180) calendar days before the contract expires.
-The preliminary notice does not commit the Government to exercise the option and failure to provide the preliminary notice does not preclude the exercise of an option period.
+Section 1 - Performance Period - Subject to the early cancellation option provisions and the Termination for Convenience of the Government provisions, the Government will provide property for a twenty-four (24) month base period from the date of the initial delivery order to Purchaser.
+DLA Disposition Services may exercise option periods to extend the performance period for up to an additional thirty-six (36) months based on Government requirements.
+Option periods will normally be in one-year increments; however, the Government reserves the right to exercise option periods for shorter periods of time.
+The entire length of the contract, if all option periods are exercised shall not exceed sixty (60) months.

+The Government may extend the term of this contract with option periods by written notice to the Purchaser and the Purchaser must mutually agree to any option periods.
+The Government will strive to provide written notice of its intent to exercise an option period at least one hundred eighty (180) calendar days before the twenty-four (24) month base period expires, but nothing precludes the Government and Purchaser mutually agreeing to a shorter period of notice.
+The Government will strive to provide written notice of its intent to exercise additional option periods at least sixty (60) calendar days before they expire, but nothing precludes the Government and Purchaser mutually agreeing to a shorter period of notice.